HALO-DM/FOX/README.md

 # toy_m
 Axion Haloscope Analysis Pipeline
-Goal: Develop a Python package that simulates and analyzes haloscope data following the full chain described in Chapter 7 of the HAYSTAC thesis.
+Goal: Develop a Python package that simulates and analyzes haloscope data inspired by the full chain described in Chapter 7 of the HAYSTAC thesis [1].

-The pipeline starts from raw power spectra (simulated Gaussian noise with optional axion signals) and produces a final exclusion limit plot, replicating the procedure used by HAYSTAC for its first axion search results [1].
+The pipeline starts from raw power spectra (simulated Gaussian noise with optional axion signals) and produces a final exclusion limit plot.

 The design is modular – each step of the analysis is encapsulated in separate functions/modules with clear interfaces and documentation.

 Current repository structure

-my-axion-project/          <-- project root (where pyproject.toml lives) ├── axion_haloscope/       <-- the Python package (imported in code/tests)
+my-axion-project/          <-- project root (where pyproject.toml lives)␣␣ ├── axion_haloscope/       <-- the Python package (imported in code/tests)␣␣
 │   ├── __init__.py
 │   ├── simulation.py
 │   ├── baseline.py